wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 - This was an early attempt at Jim's design, and on my little 10" lathe, I couldn't cut any ball diameters larger than about 3/4".
-I've since milled down the outboard portion of the platform, letting me cut balls all the way up to a little more than 1" diameter with ease.
+I've since milled down the outboard portion of the platform, letting me cut balls up to just over 1" diameter with ease.

 - This is _not_ an adjustable tool, it only cuts fixed radii.
 But it's quite easy to make additional pucks with the cutter positioned for whatever radius you desire (up to the distance between the top of the puck and the top of the cutter).

 - Not shown (yet) is that the tool can also cut _concave_ radii into the side of the stock.
 It's not possible (without modification) to cut bowls into the _end_ of a part, but that's a less common need anyway.